llvm/llvm-archive/llvm-top/README.txt

   1. Check out the llvm-gcc-4.0 module
   2. Check out the core module because llvm-gcc-4.0 depends on core
   3. Check out the support module because core depends on support
-  4. Build the support module in optimized mode and configured to install into /my/install/dir
+  4. Build the support module in optimized mode and configure it to install into /my/install/dir
   5. Build the core module the same way.
   6. Build the llvm-gcc-4.0 module the same way.